ontimize/ontimize-boot/_pages/basics_autoconfigurators.md

 | roleLoginColumn | *String* | Database column that stores the username |
 | roleNameColumn | *String* | Database column that stores the role name |

-The configuration of the rest of the I18N system is done by setting up the necessary DAOs for that system.
+The configuration of the rest of the Security system is done by setting up the necessary DAOs for that system.
 To see the configuration, check [this link](/ontimize-boot/v1/basics/security/).

 **Example**
 ```yaml